apache/druid/docs/content/ingestion/tasks.md

 To merge each day's worth of data into a separate segment, you can submit multiple `compact` tasks, one for each day.
 They will run in parallel.

 A compaction task internally generates an `index` task spec for performing compaction work with some fixed parameters.
-For example, its `firehose` is always the [ingestSegmentSpec](./firehose.html) and `dimensionsSpec` and `metricsSpec` always include all dimensions and metrics of the input segments.
+For example, its `firehose` is always the [ingestSegmentSpec](./firehose.html), and `dimensionsSpec` and `metricsSpec` include all dimensions and metrics of the input segments by default.

 The output segment can have different metadata from the input segments unless all input segments have the same metadata.

 - Dimensions: since Druid supports schema change, the dimensions can be different across segments even if they are a part of the same dataSource.
 If the input segments have different dimensions, the output segment basically includes all dimensions of the input segments.
-Furthermore, even the dimension order or the data type of dimensions can be changed for more optimized performance.
+However, even if the input segments have the same set of dimensions, the dimension order or the data type of dimensions can be different.
 For example, the data type of some dimensions can be changed from `string` to primitive types, or the order of dimensions can be changed for better locality (See [Partitioning](batch-ingestion.html#partitioning-specification)).
-In this case, the dimensions of recent segments precede those of older segments in terms of data types and the ordering.
+In this case, the dimensions of recent segments precede that of old segments in terms of data types and the ordering.
 This is because more recent segments are more likely to have the new desired order and data types.
+If you want to use your own ordering and types, you can specify a custom `dimensionsSpec` in the compaction task spec.
 - Roll-up: the output segment is rolled up only when `rollup` is set for all input segments.
 See [Roll-up](../design/index.html#roll-up) for more details.
 You can check that your segments are rolled up or not by using [Segment Metadata Queries](../querying/segmentmetadataquery.html#analysistypes).